hanleylee/vim-cocoapods/README.md

 ## Usage

-This plugin provide the following Commands & Maps
+This plugin provides the following Commands & Maps

 ### Commands